giovannirescia/thesis/README.md

 Where:

 ```
-<option>: Whether to render or translate the axioms. `render` will do a pretty print of the ontology, and `translate` will translate the axioms into Modal Logic formulas.
+<option>: Whether to render or translate the axioms. `render` will do a pretty print of the ontology, and `translate` will translate the axioms into Modal Logic formulas using the `.intohylo` format.
-<ontology>: Selects an ontology.
-It could be: fam, gal, dol, wine, semintec, vicodi, lubm, modlubm or all.
+<ontology>: A string to match an ontology name, the algorithm will check a "starts with" to get the ontology(ies); if the name given is "all", the algorithm will work with all the ontologies.
 ```

 ## Second modulo: finding symmetries in Modal Logic